-Discover the results of the consultation
+DISCOVER THE RESULTS OF THE CONSULTATION

 AND NOW?

-On 25 May 2022, the Île-de-France Mobilités Council adopted the consultation report on the project to develop Aulnay, Sevran, Villepinte and Tremblay-en-France bus lanes and decided to continue the project, taking into account the discussions during the consultation.
+On 9 October 2018, the Île-de-France Mobilités Council adopted the report on the consultation of the Bus entre Seine project and decided to continue the project, taking into account the discussions during the consultation.
 The team will continue the technical studies to refine the project.
-The public will then be consulted on the basis of a more detailed project as part of a public inquiry by the end of 2023-2024.
-After this stage, if the Prefect declares the project to be in the public interest, the design studies will be continued in parallel with the land acquisitions necessary for the realization of the project.
+The public will then be consulted on the basis of a more detailed project as part of a public inquiry by 2020.
+After this stage, if the Prefect declares the project to be of public utility, detailed studies will be carried out as well as the land acquisitions necessary for the realization of the project.